 3. Mold Design and Gate Configuration

-A well-designed injection mold able to determine the appropriate injection molding speed, The amounts along with locations of gates that directly impact the arriving process of molten plastic into the mold.
-If they are too small or far from thick sections, higher injection speed will be required to fill up cavity quickly.
+A well-designed injection mold is able to determine the appropriate injection molding speed and the amounts along with the locations of gates that directly impact the process of molten plastic arriving into the mold.
+If they are too small or far from thick sections, higher injection speed will be required to fill up the cavity quickly.

 4. Cooling System Efficiency